Lisa Farley

 Scholarly Interests

-Studies of childhood and psychoanalysis; emotional dynamics of teaching/learning; childhood memory and teacher education
+Studies of childhood and psychoanalysis; emotional dynamics of teaching and learning; childhood memory and teacher education; difficult knowledge and curriculum studies

 Faculty & School/Dept